Ambassadors and patrons

-Actress Charlotte became our patron along with her partner Tom Hardy in 2012 after attending our 25th Anniversary celebration at number 10 Downing Street.
+Actress Charlotte became our patron along with her partner Tom Hardy in 2012 after attending our 25th Anniversary celebration.
 She chose to support us to make sure that both women and men are aware of the symptoms bowel cancer.

 Charlotte said: "I am thrilled to become a patron of Bowel Cancer UK.
 I'm joining the charity to make sure that both women and men are aware of the symptoms of the disease and know what to do about them.
 Early diagnosis is so crucial to saving lives."

 The Countryfile and Wainwright Walks presenter Julia became our patron following her mother’s diagnosis of the disease.
 She is keen to promote the benefits of exercise as part of reducing the risk of getting bowel cancer.

 Julia said: "I'm delighted to become a patron for Bowel Cancer UK.
 So many people are continuing to die needlessly from this disease.
 This doesn't have to happen.
 If people are diagnosed early, the survival rates are high.
 Regular exercise and a good diet also helps to reduce the risks of bowel cancer.
 I urge anyone who is concerned about the disease affecting them or their loved ones to make an appointment to visit their GP today.
 Our family have had personal experience of dealing with all the issues and emotions surrounding bowel cancer as our mother was diagnosed earlier but now on the road to recovery."